 Despite the perceived benefits of sexting, research has established that there can be significant risks associated with sexting victimization.
 Contrary to Lee and Crofts (2015), work by Drouin, Ross, and Tobin (2015), for instance, demonstrated that approximately one fifth of a sample of EAs felt coerced into engaging in sexting.
 In fact, across a number of studies (e.g., Englander, 2012; Kopecký, 2011; Walker, Sanci, Temple-Smith, 2013), pressure or coercion from peers or partners was listed as a frequent motivation for sexting.
 Drouin and colleagues (2015) found that although the reported coercion was typically subtle, as opposed to containing threats, participants still reported trauma associated with this coercion, especially when looking back at the events.
-This study also revealed that sexting coercion was associated with intimate partner violence, as well as coercion into engaging in physical sex, indicating that sexting is another outlet through which intimate partner violence can be perpetrated (Drouin et al, 2015).
-Thus, even rare occurrences of sexting victimization should be addressed diligently.
+This study also revealed that sexting coercion was associated with intimate partner violence, as well as coercion into engaging in physical sex, indicating that sexting is another outlet through which intimate partner violence can be perpetrated (Drouin et al., 2015).
+Thus, even rare occurrences of sexting victimization should be diligently addressed.

 Moreover, victimization can occur through the unauthorized sharing of sexts-an occurrence that is often viewed as a peer-encouraged means to obtain popularity amongst young men (Burkett, 2015; Ringrose, Harvey, Gill, & Livingstone, 2013).
-Media coverage offers additional evidence for such sexting victimization, although typically with extreme cases, for example, the widely broadcast story of an 18-year-old female who sent a sexual photo to her boyfriend.
+Media coverage offers additional evidence for such sexting victimization, although typically with extreme cases.
+For example, the widely broadcast story of an 18-year-old female who sent a sexual photo to her boyfriend.
 When the couple ended their relationship, the boyfriend distributed the sexual photo to their peers at school.
 Peers then began to humiliate the female, calling her degrading names, which left her feeling depressed, and afraid to attend school; soon after, she committed suicide (Celizic, 2009).
-Although suicide is an extreme and rare outcome associated with sexting, the evidence for this possibility of victimization clearly necessitates an understanding of what individual characteristics might place a person at greater risk for the negative rather than positive outcomes of sexting.
+Furthermore, homophobia and hate crimes keep LGB individuals "closeted", and as a result, many turn to online forums and profiles to safely express their sexual orientation.
+While simultaneously providing a safe-haven for communication, these forums can also create a dangerous space in terms of sexting.
+Individuals who choose to sext face the risk of being "outed", bullied, and if they are rejected for their sexual orientation, increased rates of homelessness or drug usage (Maziarz et al., 2012).
+Yet despite this unique and complex relation between sexting and identity, LGB voices remain largely absent from research on sexting victimization.
+Although suicide, homelessness, and drug use are extreme and rarer outcomes associated with sexting, the evidence for this possibility of victimization clearly necessitates an understanding of what individual characteristics might place a person at greater risk for the negative rather than positive outcomes of sexting.
 Two such risk factors might be the attachment security of an individual as well as their sensitivity to rejection.
 Both of these characteristics have been shown to increase vulnerability to and expectations of interpersonal victimization through personal experiences of loneliness, exclusion, abandonment, or worry about partner availability (Weisskirch & Delevi, 2011; Zimmer-Gembeck, Trevaskis, Nesdale, & Downey, 2013; Drouin & Tobin, 2014), and therefore necessitate further study into their relationship to sexting and sexting victimization.